DarioALeonValido/MPA-Sigma_data/README.md

 # MPA-Sigma_data
-Database with spectral band structures computed with the GW-MPA approach implemented in the Yambo code
+Database containing spectral band structures computed with the GW-MPA approach implemented in the Yambo code